MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 14/03-MiniLab_Enable system assigned managed identity on existing VM.md

 To enable system-assigned managed identity on a VM that was originally provisioned without it, your account needs the [Virtual Machine Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) role assignment.
 No additional Azure AD directory role assignments are required.

-1. Sign in to the [Azure portal](https://portal.azure.com) using an account associated with the Azure subscription that contains the VM.
+1. Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com/) using an account associated with the Azure subscription that contains the VM.

 2. Navigate to the desired Virtual Machine and select **Identity**.